Moosquibe/Comparison-of-AI-algorithms-for-TicTacToe/README.md

 (You might need [GitHub with Math Jax](https://chrome.google.com/webstore/detail/github-with-                   mathjax/ioemnmodlmafdkllaclgeombjnmnbima/related) chrome extension to view the formula rendered.)

-(b) [Alpha-Beta Pruning](https://www.cs.cmu.edu/~arielpro/mfai_papers/lecture1.pdf) of the game tree.
+b.
+[Alpha-Beta Pruning](https://www.cs.cmu.edu/~arielpro/mfai_papers/lecture1.pdf) of the game tree.
 This approach               prunes the search tree and discards parts of it that are clearly suboptimal.

 (2) Reinforcement learning: